10 Hilariously Unfortunate Names in Spanish

 When Last Names Become Funny

-One could say that those born with unfortunate surnames (last names) are simply not blessed by the passage of time and circumstances of birth.
+One could say that those born with unfortunate apellidos (last names in Spanish) are simply not blessed by the passage of time and circumstances of birth.
 Some surnames are stranger than others, ranging from innocent puns to outrageous displays of creativity.
 The lucky ones have awkward last names that raise only a minor inconvenience, as is the example of my own name.
 The second part of my surname is “Javier.”
 Javier is a common first name but a rare surname, so people get confused easily by it and refer to me as Javier instead of my actual name.

-My example is tame in comparison to today’s list, so get ready to look at ten ways Latin Americans have gotten creative or unlucky with their names!
+My example is tame in comparison to today’s list, so get ready to look at ten ways Latin Americans have gotten creative or unlucky with their names in Spanish!

 Some years ago, the National Institute of Statistics in Spain released a list of all surnames in the country, and that led to some interesting discoveries.
 It was revealed that in Spain, there were at least 47 people with the surname Ladrón, which translates to “Thief.”